Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug6_pr.md

 Apply `execution` for `core-metrics`, `dma_locks` for `memory-metrics`, and `output_bandwidths` for `interface-metrics` to collect second profiling data.
 Follow step 1.1 to 1.4 if using XRT flow or follow step 2.1 to 2.4 if using XSDB flow.
 Save profiling data to a directory ex. `profile_1`.
 ### Step 4.3 Open First Profiling Data
-Follow step 1.5 for XRT flow or follow step 2.5 for XSDB flow to open first profiling run_summary file with vitis_analyzer.
+Follow step 1.5 for the XRT flow, or follow step 2.5 for XSDB flow to open first profiling `run_summary` file with vitis_analyzer.
 ### Step 4.4 Open Second Profiling Data
-Click on `+` from GUI, highlighted in red square to browse and select second profiling run_summary file.
+Click on **+** from GUI to browse and select second profiling `run_summary` file.
 Two runs of profiling data are combined.
 <img src="images/pr_hw_perf_va_1.png">

 This example combines first run with `heat_map`, `conflicts`, and `input_bandwidths` metrics and second run with `execution`, `dma_locks` and `output_bandwidth` metrics.

-Click on `%` to toggle between absolute and percentage values of collected design metrics.
+Click **%** to toggle between absolute and percentage values of collected design metrics.
 <img src="images/pr_hw_perf_va_2.png">

-Click on column header to sort the data within those rows.
+Click the column header to sort the data within those rows.
 Click once to display selected row data in ascending order.
 Click twice to display selected row data in descending order.
 Click three times to disable sorting function.
 <img src="images/pr_hw_perf_va_4.png">